SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Reduced time to close issues by 4 days over last year;

 The point is that as a safety professional, you will definitely appear more "professional" when you have statistics to back you up.
-The easiest, most cost-effective way to tracking these statistics is by adopting a best-in-class aviation SMS database solution.
+The easiest, most cost-effective way to track these statistics is by adopting a best-in-class aviation SMS database solution.

 Many of the better SMS software programs provide this information with only a few clicks of the mouse.
 Safety professionals need professional tools to "appear more professional."
 Good luck improving your safety culture.